18F/handbook/_pages/about-us/diversity.md

 Not only does the Diversity Guild a space for learning, it also promotes the belief in sharing what you've learned.
 The group is developing a Diversity Guide that has the goal of providing insight on how TTS integrates diversity principles at every point: from recruitment, interviewing, and onboarding to retention, such as professional development and benefits.

-If you&rsquo;re interested in getting involved:
+If you're interested in getting involved:

 - **Join our channel.** Head on over to [#g-diversity](https://gsa-tts.slack.com/messages/g-diversity/).
 - **Join our meetings.** We meet monthly, the fourth Friday of the month.
 We also have open coworking sessions every Friday.
 The meetings currently show up on the 18F Working Groups and Guilds calendar.
 If you would like to be added to the invites directly, please [message Cordelia Yu](https://gsa-tts.slack.com/messages/@bcordeliayu).